-While placing buildings in Pocket City, the player must meet the demand with strategic planning and execution.
+While placing buildings in the game, the player must meet the demand with strategic planning and execution.
 There is a chart that constantly shifts and provides the ratio between the population’s demands for different zones.
 The key is to establish and maintain a good balance, which will increase income the player gets through taxes.
 Water and power are crucial to all the zones, while the power plants also come in various types, some green, some not so much.

 The gameplay revolves around three main metrics, and those are population, income, and happiness.
 If your citizen’s happiness level is high, they won’t move out.
 There are other metrics like traffic congestion, fire safety, crime rates, housing, job market, recreation, and health, and they all affect the main ones.
 To make matters more interesting, an occasional disaster will hit your city, which destroys buildings and entire zones, causing a hit to your economy and order.
 You must respond by rebuilding the lost areas.

-Pocket City also features in-game events that are triggered by the player upon reaching a certain point.
+PC also features in-game events that are triggered by the player upon reaching a certain point.
 They have a cooldown, like parties for instance, which increase happiness.
 All events provide rewards and experience.

-The controls in Pocket City are intuitive and touch-based, with a clean and comprehensive user interface.
+The controls in this game are intuitive and touch-based, with a clean and comprehensive user interface.
 You control street and district directions and size with a swipe, placing roads and buildings as you see fit.
 Naturally, everything you build costs money, but the bigger your city is the more money you will make.
 You start only with a Town Hall and you go from there, as you dip into your starting capital.

 ★ ★ ★ ★ ★